In This Article

 Apply for One Business Card and One Personal Card

-Start by applying for the Southwest Rapid Rewards® Performance Business Credit Card.
+Start by applying for the Southwest® Rapid Rewards® Performance Business Credit Card.
 Although you can start with the personal card, business cards can be trickier to get approved for, so we recommend starting with this business card to knock the more difficult part out first.

 This is also a good way to know whether you’ll be able to execute the strategy.
-If you don’t get approved for the business card, then unfortunately earning the Companion Pass is off the table.
-If you’re approved for the business card, you’ll earn 85,000 Rapid Rewards points after the welcome bonus and meeting the $5,000 minimum spend.
+If you don’t get approved for the business card, then unfortunately earning the Companion Pass is likely off the table, as it would take a significant amount of expenditure to earn the necessary points without the business card welcome bonus.

 Southwest® Rapid Rewards® Performance Business Credit Card